Radon: Inhalation and smoking

 Results from epidemiological studies indicate that the risk of lung cancer increases with exposure to residential radon.
-A well known example of source of error is smoking, the main risk factor for lung cancer.
+One well known potential source of error in these studies is smoking, which is the main risk factor for lung cancer.
 In the US, cigarette smoking is estimated to cause 80% to 90% of all lung cancers.

-According to the EPA, the risk of lung cancer for smokers is significant due to synergistic effects of radon and smoking.
-For this population about 62 people in a total of 1,000 will die of lung cancer compared to 7 people in a total of 1,000 for people who have never smoked.
-It cannot be excluded that the risk of non-smokers should be primarily explained by an effect of radon.

 Radon, like other known or suspected external risk factors for lung cancer, is a threat for smokers and former smokers.
-This was demonstrated by the European pooling study.
-A commentary to the pooling study stated: "it is not appropriate to talk simply of a risk from radon in homes.
+According to the EPA, the risk of lung cancer for smokers is significantly higher when they are exposed to radon due to the synergistic effects of radon with smoking.
+For this population, about 62 people in a total of 1,000 will die of lung cancer, compared to 7 people in a total of 1,000 for people who have never smoked.
+A 2005 review article by Darby and colleagues analyzing 13 different case studies across Europe stated: "It is not appropriate to talk simply of a risk from radon in homes.
 The risk is from smoking, compounded by a synergistic effect of radon for smokers.
 Without smoking, the effect seems to be so small as to be insignificant."

-According to the European pooling study, there is a difference in risk for the histological subtypes of lung cancer and radon exposure.
+According to Darby, there is a difference in risk for the histological subtypes of lung cancer and radon exposure.
 Small-cell lung carcinoma, which has a high correlation with smoking, has a higher risk after radon exposure.
-For other histological subtypes such as adenocarcinoma, the type that primarily affects non-smokers, the risk from radon appears to be lower.
+For other histological subtypes, such as adenocarcinoma, the type that primarily affects non-smokers, the risk from radon appears to be lower.

-A study of radiation from post-mastectomy radiotherapy shows that the simple models previously used to assess the combined and separate risks from radiation and smoking need to be developed.
-This is also supported by new discussion about the calculation method, the linear no-threshold model, which routinely has been used.
+A 2008 study of radiation from post-mastectomy radiotherapy showed that the simple models previously used to assess the combined and separate risks from radiation and smoking were in need of development.
+The frequently used linear no-threshold model that describes how the body responds to and is damaged by radiation is one of these models.

-A study from 2001, which included 436 non-smokers with lung cancer and a control group of 1649 non-smokers without lung cancer, showed that exposure to radon increased the risk of lung cancer in non-smokers.
-The group that had been exposed to tobacco smoke in the home appeared to have a much higher risk, while those who were not exposed to passive smoking did not show any increased risk with increasing radon exposure.